-I am as mystified as you’re about to be when I tell you that a screening of Girls Trip turned into an emotional experience for me.
+My screening of Girls Trip turned into an emotional experience—I know, you’re surprised…but Girls Trip got me all up in my chest.
 The movie is a raunchy ridiculous joyride that drives straight to the heart of sisterhood from behind the wheel of a bro-comedy.
 In the span of two hours I chuffed out every possible form of laughter—from snorts to giggles, guffaws to embarrassed tittering.
 I snickered and chortled and tee-hee’d.
 All very undignified but such a good time.
 Girls Trip is wild…but dripping with pathos it ain’t.
 Still somewhere in the middle of the screening I leaned over and told my fellow Geek Girl Riot host Meagan, “I can’t review this movie.”

-Girls Trip is about four women who transitioned from friends to sisters while attending an HBCU (historically black college or university).
-Eventually they named themselves the Flossy Posse and their bond sustained until adulthood, where misunderstandings and hidden secrets pushed them apart…until a trip to New Orleans for the Essence Music Fest gives them the reunion they all need.
+Girls Trip is about four women who transition from friends to sisters while attending an HBCU (historically black college or university).
+Eventually they name themselves the Flossy Posse, and their bond sustains until adulthood, where misunderstandings and hidden secrets pushed them apart…until a trip to New Orleans for the Essence Music Fest gives them the reunion they all need.

 Later, when Nickii and I joined the Homecoming Steering Committee, I got two new sisters: Monique and Renee.
 More hijinks ensued.
 Actually, straight-up shenanigans…however, whatever I need, whenever I am in need, those four women are there—immediately—most of the time before I finish calling their names.